learn-co-curriculum/dsc-chi-square/README.md

 * Involves the calculation of a **chi-square statistic** (also just referred to as $\chi^2$) that represents a standardized version of the difference between the observed and expected values
 * Compares this $\chi^2$ to the **chi-square distribution** (the shape of which varies depending on the degrees of freedom) in order to determine whether we can reject the null hypothesis at a given alpha level — i.e. to determine whether the difference specified by the alternative hypothesis is statistically significant

-Once again, the simplest way to do this is using `scipy.stats`.
+Once again, the simplest way to do this is using `scipy.stats` ([documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chisquare.html)).
 We'll again say that our alpha is 0.01.

 ```python